-Write-offs & impairment
+Write offs, impairment and impairment reversals

 As outlined on page 17, the regulatory environment that the Group operates in provides cash flow predictability, supporting investment.
 This limits the Group's exposure to impairment of assets in the course of construction to market conditions, though assets remain exposed to physical damage or obsolescence.
 In 2023, the Group wrote-off £7 million (2022: £16 million) relating to capital projects paused in previous years and will have since been discontinued.
 Group climate change risk was also considered in the assessment but did not result in a write-off or impairment charge specifically.